vyorkin/denegnet/README.md

 # denegnet

-If you keep messing around with this bullshit, you definitely won't have more money lol
+If you keep messing around with this bullshit, you definitely won't have more money lol.